uservoice/uservoice-android-sdk/README.md

 UserVoice for Android allows you to embed UserVoice directly in your Android apps.

+You can try out UserVoice for Android by installing the [UserVoice Help Center app](http://sdk-downloads.uservoice.com/android/HelpCenter.apk) on your device.

 You will need a UserVoice account (free) for it to connect to.
 Go to [uservoice.com](https://www.uservoice.com/plans/) to sign up.

 ### Installation for Eclipse